tanjeffreyz/yolo-v1/README.md

 PyTorch implementation of the YOLO architecture presented in "You Only Look Once: Unified, Real-Time Object Detection" by Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi

+## Notes
+### Intersection Over Union (IOU)
+Area of intersection between ground truth and predicted bounding box, divided by the area of their union.
+The confidence score for each square in the grid is `Pr(object in square) * IOU(truth, pred)`.

 ## References
 [[1](https://arxiv.org/abs/1506.02640)] Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi. _You Only Look Once: Unified, Real-Time Object Detection_. arXiv:1506.02640v5 [cs.CV] 9 May 2016
 <!--